birobirobiro/awesome-shadcn-ui/README.md

 ## Apps
 ### Colors and Customizations
+- [zippy starter's shadcn/ui theme generator.](https://zippystarter.com/tools/shadcn-ui-theme-generator) - Easily create custom themes from a single colour that you can copy and paste into your apps.
 - [10000+Themes for shadcn/ui](https://ui.jln.dev/) - 10000+ Themes for shadcn/ui.
 - [ui-colorgen](https://ui-colorgen.vercel.app/) - An application designed to assist you with color configuration of shadcn/ui.
 - [gradient-picker](https://github.com/Illyism/gradient-picker) - Fancy Gradient Picker built with Shadcn UI, Radix UI and Tailwind CSS.